 Pull-ups, pushups, squats, and planks.
-I walked 3 miles around Lake Merritt several times a week.
+I walked 3 miles around Lake Merritt 3-6 times a week.
+(I got blisters anyway.)

 - Aren’t you afraid you’ll look like a homeless person, and people will treat you as one?

 Frankly, I don’t think most people will make this mistake, even though in a way I am homeless.
-I don’t smoke, I have all of my teeth, and I’m wearing an $80 Tilley hat.
+I don’t smoke, I have all of my teeth, and I’m wearing a reflective vest and an $80 Tilley hat.
 After what I saw along the Santa Ana River Trail, however, I’d consider myself in the company of a large and growing segment of the American population.